Taxation of Savings Interest and Dividends in France

-The French government have introduced a single rate ‘flat tax’ for savings interest, dividend income and capital gains on the sale of shares, with the option to use standard income tax bands.
+There is a single rate ‘flat tax’ for savings interest, dividend income and capital gains on the sale of shares, with the option to use standard income tax bands.

 What is the Flat Tax?

-The new single rate tax is called the Prélèvement Forfaitaire Unique – PFU, although it is being commonly described in France (even by the French government) using the English language sobriquet of ‘flat tax’.
+The single rate tax is called the Prélèvement Forfaitaire Unique – PFU, although it is being commonly described in France (even by the French government) using the English language sobriquet of ‘flat tax’.

 Imposition of the tax is a uniform and fixed rate of 30%, whatever the level of your income.
 So, unlike income tax, it is not progressive.

-The tax is actually made made up of two components:
+The tax is actually made up of two components:

 - Income tax at the rate of 12.8%

 - Social charges at the rate of 17.2%

 As an alternative to the PFU it is possible to opt to be taxed at your marginal rate of income tax, an option which is considered further below and which will be of benefit to those who pay no or little income tax.

 The applicable date for the PFU is interest and dividends earned from January 2018, save for any unearned income in 2017 that was not subject to the previous with-holding tax.